NLmeng/KORE-SSIS-Project/README.md

 #### 2. Restore the Database Backup

+- Find and unzip the Zipped `.bak` file in [`Backup` dir](https://github.com/NLmeng/KORE-SSIS-Project/tree/main/Backup)
 - Open **SQL Server Management Studio (SSMS)**.
 - Connect to your SQL Server instance.
 - Right-click on **Databases** and select **Restore Database...**.
-- In the **Source** section, select **Device** and click the ellipsis button (...).
+- In the **Source** section, select **From device** and click the ellipsis button (...).
-- Add the provided `.bak` file from the ZIP found in `Backup` dir.
+- Click **Add** then find and use the provided `.bak` file.
 - Click **OK** to restore the database.

+Troubleshoot

+- Verify necessary permission for the directories being read to.
+- Use the latest (newest) backup from the `.bak` if somehow there are multiple.

 #### 3. Open the SSIS Solution

 - Open **SQL Server Data Tools (SSDT)** or **Microsoft Visual Studio**.
 - Go to **File > Open > Project/Solution**.
-- Navigate to the cloned repository and select the `.sln` file found in `SSIS` dir to open the SSIS solution.
+- Navigate to the cloned repository and select the `.sln` file found in [`SSIS` dir](https://github.com/NLmeng/KORE-SSIS-Project/tree/main/SSIS) to open the SSIS solution.

 #### 4. Configure the Connection Managers

 - In SSDT, open the SSIS package (typically a `.dtsx` file).
 - Right-click on each **Connection Manager** at the bottom of the screen and select **Edit**.
 - Update the connection strings to point to your SQL Server instance and the location of your CSV file.
+There should be 2 connection strings, one for SQL Server and one for CSV connection.
-  - for SQL Server: Update the server name and database.
+  - for SQL Server: Update the server or file name to your own server that you just used to restore the database (Under `Initial Catalog` should be `KoreAssignment_Lymeng_Naret` if name unchanged when restoring).
-  - for CSV: Update the file path to the location of your CSV file (also found in `Data` dir).
+  - for CSV: Update the file path to the location of your CSV file (also found in [`Data` dir](https://github.com/NLmeng/KORE-SSIS-Project/tree/main/Data)).
+(Code page should be kept 65001 (UTF-8) to avoid issues)

 #### 5. Execute the SSIS Package

 - In SSDT, right-click on the SSIS package or `.dtsx` and select **Execute Package**.
-- Monitor the execution process to ensure it completes successfully.
-- Verify that the data has been extracted, transformed, cleaned, and loaded into the production table.
+- You can verify manually via SSDT tool or using the scripts provided [here](https://github.com/NLmeng/KORE-SSIS-Project/tree/main/SQLScripts)

+#### Executing the SSIS Package

+NOTE: you may find more records than expected as the backuped database already had some records previously. however, the production table should still remain the same given that you executed on the same CSV.

 ## Task Process